pp-media/infra/README.md

 4. create a docker or kubernetes system/cluster to automate transcoding
 5. create manuals for how to attach our media storage to local machines
 6. learn stuff!

+what technologies are we considering to leverage?
+Ansible
+Docker
+OME (oven media engine
+kubernetes (do we need 2 containerized services?) linux is highly considered!